 Is your country of passport listed above?
 If yes, keep scrolling down for more information.
 If not, contact us to find out more options for holiday or working visas.

 The Work and Holiday (subclass 462) visa has certain educational requirements, while the Working Holiday (subclass 417) visa does not have education requirements.
-The minimum education required depends on the country of passport.
+The minimum education required depends on the country of the passport.

 There are also a few special cases.
-For example, an applicant with a passport from Thailand must have completed military service or have a proof of exemption from military service.
+For example, an applicant with a passport from Thailand must have completed military service or have proof of exemption from military service.
 United States of America applicants must have a Senior Secondary Certificate of Education or equivalent.

 Letter of Support for Home Government

-Work and Holiday (subclass 462) visa requires a letter of support from your home country’s government (unless you are from the U.S.), while Working Holiday (subclass 417) visa does not require you to retrieve this letter from your home country’s government.
+A work and Holiday (subclass 462) visa requires a letter of support from your home country’s government (unless you are from the U.S.), while Working Holiday (subclass 417) visa does not require you to retrieve this letter from your home country’s government.

-For some countries, an acceptable supporting letter may be a letter of introduction from your tertiary institution or Good Conduct Certificate.
+For some countries, an acceptable supporting letter may be a letter of introduction from your tertiary institution or a Good Conduct Certificate.